oracle-devrel/technology-engineering/cloud-infrastructure/vmware-solutions/oracle-cloud-vmware-solution/OCVS-Terraform-automation/README.md

 # Oracle Cloud VMware Solution - Terraform Automation

 Terraform can be used both to provision and manage an OCVS environment.
-In the folders in this directory you will find examples of both scenarios.
+In the folders in this directory you will find examples for both scenarios:

 - Provisioning OCVS through terraform (3 different scenarios are included)
 - Manage OCVS (2-day operations), creating a new VLAN and attaching it to the OCVS environment